Tuition and Fees

 Learn more about the estimated cost of attendance at the University of Nebraska-Lincoln, including all estimated cost components.

-For information on non-JD program costs for Space, Cyber, and National Security Law programs please visit the program's page
+For information on non-JD program tuition and fees for Space, Cyber, and National Security Law programs please visit the program's Prospective Student page.

 Tuition Per Credit Hour: